bhushanpoojary/react-open-source-datagrid/CONTEXT_MENU_FEATURE.md

 ### Context menu not appearing

 - Check that `contextMenuConfig.enabled` is `true` (or not set, as it defaults to true)
-- Ensure you're using the `ThemedDataGrid` component
+- Ensure you're using the `DataGrid` component
 - Check browser console for errors

 ### Menu items not working